department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/Research/2024-01-military-info-enhancement-mvp/research-plan.md

 ## Background

-Currently within a veteran’s (auth) Profile, veterans can read minimal information about their service details: namely, which branch(es) they served in and dates of service.
+Currently within a veteran’s authenticated Profile, veterans can read minimal information about their service details: namely, which branch(es) they served in and dates of service.

 Recently, VEO asked the VA.gov profile team to enhance the military history section of the profile in order to aid veterans applying for benefits (especially disability claims).